acastaner/waelites/source/accuracy.rst

 Boosting Accuracy
 ^^^^^^^^^^^^^^^^^

-Perception is an attribute that increases the character’s Accuracy (`“Natural Accuracy”`) by 3 for each point above 10 that is allocated in it.
-This means that a character with 20 Accuracy will benefit of 30 points of Accuracy.
-Decreasing Perception has the exact same effect (-3 Natural Accuracy per point below 10).
+Perception is an attribute that increases the character’s Accuracy (`“Natural Accuracy”`) by 1 for each point above 10 that is allocated in it.
+This means that a character with 20 Perception will benefit of 10 points of Accuracy.
+Decreasing Perception has the exact same effect (-1 Natural Accuracy per point below 10).

 Another way to increase Accuracy is by the way of Weapon Enchantments:
 * Fine and “Accurate 1” will provide 5 Accuracy